akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She remembered the farmer at the crossroads, the look on his face.
 She remembered the priest’s warning.
 She remembered all of it.

 He had bought the birds.
 He had taken them from the market.
 He had stripped her of every option.
 And then he had stood there, apologizing for not finding one.

 ---

+### TODO - SECTION GATHERED HERE AND NAMED - HAROLD RETURNS

+"On the road, I fell into conversation with an quite odd burlap-clad monk from Shrewsbury Abbey.
+He said he preferred to heal men than kill them.
+I reckon he had been tending their gardens for more than fifty years.
+Anyways I was telling him about our estate, how your mother and now yourself work with herbs and such.
+Well, he insisted on giving me some plants for you: yellow poppy from Wales which juice is a strong sleep draught, winter grass from the mud flats for preventing scurvey, and valerian from the River Severn as a sedative.
+He insisted that you see him if you are ever in the area."

+---